andraztori/marrakesh/marrakesh/architecture3.md

 **Critical Design Decision**: The simulation assumes campaigns have access to perfect pacing algorithms that can adjust bid multipliers to exactly meet their targets.
 This is not a limitation but a deliberate choice.

 **Why This Matters**:
-- Pacing optimization is a well-studied problem with many existing solutions
+- Pacing optimization can be considered a separate problem from marketplace optimization
 - The interesting research questions lie in pricing, bidding strategies, and marketplace design
 - By removing pacing as a variable, we can cleanly observe other dynamics
 - Real-world systems typically have pacing solutions; the question is what happens after pacing is solved